 There are so many different statistics in a football game that the betting options are endless.
 This allows for there to be a ton of prop bets on the games.
-You will notice that there are plenty of prop bets on every NFL game throughout the season, and also several on both CFL and college football games.
+You will notice there are plenty of prop bets on every NFL game throughout the season, and also several on both CFL and college football games.

 The Super Bowl is an entirely different level when it comes to prop bets though.
-If you can think quantify it you can probably bet on it during the Super Bowl.
+If you can quantify it you can probably bet on it during the Super Bowl.

 Here are some examples: